eagereyes/nike2gpx/README.md

 # Moved to EagerFeet.org

-I made this into [a website](http://eagerfeet.org) that is a tad easier to use.
+I made this into a website that is a tad easier to use (long defunct, though).
 The code for that is [also available](https://github.com/eagereyes/eagerfeet).
 Original README follows below.

 ## About